soligen2010/dspmeterv1/README.md

 Ian KD8CEC

+dspmeterv1 is the original code from Dr. Lee, kept here for reference.

 # dspmeterv2
 This is a large re-working of Dr. Lee's original dspmeterv1 code.
 I created a new folder for this because the changes are so extensive.